 Kazimierz is one of the most authentic and surprising districts of Krakow.
-What was once the old Jewish Quarter is now one of the most vibrant places in the city, filled with quaint restaurants and pubs, local markets and traces of a tragically turbulent past.
+What was the old Jewish Quarter until the tragic events of WWII it has transformed into one of the liveliest and most enchanting parts of the city.
+Filled with charming restaurants, cozy pubs, bustling local markets, and remnants of a tragically turbulent past, Kazimierz offers a truly unique experience.

 What you will find in this guide to Kazimierz: